St. Joseph's Church

 Winter - Monday to Saturday, 8:00 AM - 5:00 PM

 Summer - Saturday to Sunday, 8:00 AM - 6:00 PM

-Please dress modestly and speak softly.
+Note: When visiting the Church please dress modestly and speak softly.